Biosafety

 Note: A 1:10 dilution of household bleach and water, prepared fresh daily, is effective in most situations.

-Contact EHS Biosafety Biosecurity at 480-965-1823 for more information about the selection of disinfectants, particularly for any organisms suspected of being atypical in their sensitivity to disinfectants.
+Contact EHS Biosafety and Biosecurity at 480-965-1823 for more information about the selection of disinfectants, particularly for any organisms suspected of being atypical in their sensitivity to disinfectants.

 Please keep these materials in your laboratory and have them available to all lab personnel.
 Annual biosafety inspections will require the laboratory to produce these documents per federal regulations.
-If you have any questions about your lab-specific Biosafety Manual, please get in touch with EHS Biosafety Biosecurity.
+If you have any questions about your lab-specific Biosafety Manual, please get in touch with EHS Biosafety and Biosecurity.

 Phone: